microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/06-online-cutover-validation.md

 ## Success Criteria

-* You have validated that the Pizzeria applications (one for PostgreSQL and one for MySQL) are working with the configuration change.
-You can do this by registering yourself as a user in the application.
-You would then connect to the Azure DB for PostgreSQL/MySQL and do a `select * from users` to see if the new user is in the database(s)
+* You have validated that the Pizzeria applications (one for PostgreSQL and one for MySQL) are working with the configuration change
+* You can update the value of column  "name" in table "ingredients" for any row with your favorite pizza flavor and it shows up on the Pizzeria web page